For Real Estate Brokerages

 Run an in-house escrow division without the headaches

 TESS Core is built for California brokers operating broker-controlled escrow divisions under the broker exemption.
-Stay compliant with DRE Regulation 2950, keep your trust account audit-ready, and let TESS IQ handle the data entry that’s eating your team’s day.
+Stay compliant with DRE Regulation 2950, keep your trust account audit-ready, and run a clean in-house escrow operation without the usual headaches.

 Book a Demo Back to TESS Home